danirus/buildbot-sample-conf/README.md

 ### 3.1 Setup the in-house Git repository for the Django project

 [Django-sample-project](https://github.com/danirus/django-sample-project) it's an implementation of the official [Django tutorial](https://docs.djangoproject.com/en/1.5/intro/tutorial01/).
-It represents the private Django project for the sample configuration.
+It represents the Django project for the sample configuration.

 The following steps create the private in-house Git repository for the project.
 Create a git user and group, and add your username to the git group: